IBM-Bluemix-Docs/security-advisor/setup-activity.md

 3. Copy the JSON files from `security-advisor-activity-insights/security-advisor-ata-rule-packages` to `IBM.rules/activities`.

-4. Navigate to your {{site.data.keyword.cloud_notm}} Dashboard and select the COS service instance that is associated with Activity Insights.
+4. Navigate to your {{site.data.keyword.cloud_notm}} dashboard and select the COS service instance that is associated with Activity Insights.

 5. On the **Buckets** tab of the service dashboard, select the bucket that is associated with Activity Insights.